Disney Dining Plan Information and Examples

 Example #2 Totals

 As you can see using the Disney Dining Plan can help guests save a significant amount.
 Have some fun and play around with the menus in our section to see how you could save using Disney’s Dining Plan.
-You also may want to consider exploring Disney’s Quick Service Dining Plan, and Disney’s Deluxe Dining Plan.
+You also may want to consider exploring Disney’s Quick Service Dining Plan.

 If you have additional questions about Disney’s Dining Plans, we suggest that you book your trip with an Authorized Disney Vacation Planner like The Magic for Less Travel, the official travel agency of The MouseForLess.
-The Magic for Less Travel has been named by Disney an Authorized Disney Planner.
+The Magic for Less Travel is an authorized vacation planner.
 Their exclusive Magic Plus Concierge Service is provided free of charge to every guest.
 Agents working with The Magic for Less Travel are happy to help you secure Advanced Dining Reservations and help you create the vacation of your dreams.

-Visit our Best Value for Quick Service Restaurants page for a list of best restaurants on the Disney Quick Service Dining Plan, and our Best One Table Service Credit Restaurants page for the best restaurants on the Disney Plus Dining and Deluxe Dining plans.
+Visit our Best Value for Quick Service Restaurants page for a list of best restaurants on the Disney Quick-Service Dining Plan, and our Best One Table Service Credit Restaurants page for the best restaurants on the Disney Dining Plan.